 661- This 56 seat coach was built by American Car & Foundry in 1947 for the Central of Georgia Railroad.
 The car was the 2nd in a class of cars built for use on the Nancy Hanks II and saw many years of service for the Central and successor Southern Railway before ownership was transferred to the Tennessee Valley.

-1037- This 52 seat coach was built in 1911 by the Pullman Company for the Southern Railway as a sleeping car before being rebuilt in 1954 to its present configuration.
-The car was restored in 2005, is the oldest passenger car in TVRM's collection, and is currently in service on the Hiwassee River Railroad out of Etowah, Tennessee.
+1037Coach 1037 - This 52 seat coach was built in 1911 by the Pullman Company for the Southern Railway as a sleeping car before being rebuilt in 1954 to its present configuration.
+The car was restored in 2005, is the oldest passenger car on TVRM's active roster.

 873- This car is unique from others in TVRM's collection, in that it is what is known as a Grill Car.
 It was built in 1948 by American Car & Foundry for the Missouri Pacific Railroad, later being sold to the Detroit & Mackinac Railroad for use in their corporate office train.
 The car was restored to service in 2009 and painted to match car 3101, which it is paired with on the Hiwassee River Railroad out of Etowah, TN.